Injured While Working Offshore? Give Us A Call: 800.359.5690

 If you, or someone you love has been injured or killed as a result of their work offshore, you may be entitled to the compensation you so rightly deserve.

 Contact the Carlson Law Firm today for a free, no obligation, consultation.
 If you are looking for prompt, personal and proven representation for your offshore injury, Jones Act claim or any other Maritime Law claim, The Carlson Law Firm is here to help.
-Our team of attorneys, specialists, and research associated has the experience and resources to guide you through your legal journey and help you secure the best results possible.
+Our team of attorneys, specialists, and research associates have the experience and resources to guide you through your legal journey and help you secure the best results possible.